For the Buddhist Lent, some offerings are done to temples. In Thai language is called ถวายเทียนพรรษา.

 statue in the main chapel.

-Such trip brings a lot of merit to the participants as they make the good deed to present donations to Buddhist temples and monks.
+as they make the good deed to present donations to Buddhist temples and monks.

 During the bus stops and after donations, people listen to monks sermons